Investor flows in high yield bond mutual funds

-Yields on high-yield (HYG) debt and spreads between high-yield debt (JNK) and Treasuries (TLT) (IEF) both fell over the week ended April 10.
-High-yield debt yields, represented by the BofA Merrill Lynch U.S. High Yield Master II Effective Yield, fell sharply by 17 basis points to end the week at 6.07%.
+Both yields on high yield (HYG) debt and the spreads between high yield debt (JNK) and Treasuries (TLT) (IEF) fell over the week ending February 27.
+High yield debt yields, as represented by the BofA Merrill Lynch US High Yield Master II Effective Yield, fell by 20 basis points to end the week at 5.97%.

-The option-adjusted spread (or OAS) also fell in the week.
-The BofA Merrill Lynch U.S. High Yield Master II Option-Adjusted Spread dived by 22 basis points to come in at 4.60% on April 10.
+The Option Adjusted Spread (or OAS) also fell.
+The BofA Merrill Lynch US High Yield Master II Option-Adjusted Spread decreased by 10 basis points to come in at 4.43% on February 27.

 Bond yields and prices move in opposite directions.
-Due to the fall in yields, returns on high-yield debt were positive in the week ended April 10.
-The BofA Merrill Lynch U.S. High Yield Master II Index rose by 0.8% over the week.
-Returns in 2015 were also positive, with the index up by 3.4% until April 10.
+Due to the fall in yields, returns on high yield debt were positive in the week ending February 27.
+The BofA Merrill Lynch US High Yield Master II Index increased by ~0.7% over the week.
+Returns in 2014 are positive overall, with the index up by 3.0% until February 27.

-Popular ETFs that provide exposure to high-yield debt were also positive over the week.
-Prices of the iShares iBoxx $ High Yield Corporate Bond ETF (HYG), the PowerShares Fundamental High Yield Corporate Bond ETF (PHB), and the SPDR Barclays Capital High Yield Bond ETF (JNK) rose by 0.9%, 0.6%, and 0.6%, respectively, over the week ended April 10.
+Popular ETFs providing exposure to high yield debt were slightly higher over the week.
+The prices of the iShares iBoxx $ High Yield Corporate Bond ETF (HYG), the PowerShares Fundamental High Yield Corporate Bond ETF (PHB), and the SPDR Barclays Capital High Yield Bond ETF (JNK) rose by 0.5%, 0.6%, and 0.6%, respectively, over the week ended February 27.